Environmental, social and governance

 Energy efficiency

-homes and £46.2M into building 185 new homes to EPC B standard, in line with our approved development programme.
+homes and are committed to building over 1,000 new homes over the next five years, in line with our approved development programme.
 With the support of our Energy and Sustainability team, we are continuously improving energy efficiency across our communities, installing zero carbon heating options to improve insulation and reduce heat loss from our properties.

 Carbon emissions